Configure Git Username and Email with git config

 file:/home/josh/.gitconfig-work user.email jane@company.test

-According to the git-config documentation, includeIf can load another config file when its condition matches.
+The git-config documentation defines includeIf as a conditional way to load another config file.
 The gitdir:~/Work/ pattern applies that extra file to repositories inside ~/Work/.

 Remove a Local Git Username and Email and Fall Back to Global